ckeditor/ckeditor4/tests/plugins/tableselection/manual/firefoxrightclick.md

 @bender-tags: bug, 4.10.1, 2003
 @bender-ckeditor-plugins: wysiwygarea, toolbar, tableselection

-# Test steps:

 1. Select all table cells.
-1. Right click inside one of table cell.
+1. Press and hold right click inside table cell.
-1. Choose cell properties from context menu.
+1. Release right click inside table cell, but outside of context menu.
-1. Change background color.

 ## Expected:

-All selected cells has changed background colour.
+All cells are selected.

 ## Unexpected:

-Only cell that was right clicked has changed background colour.
+Only cell that was right clicked is selected.